Hi-Pyncho/Modal.js/README.md

 This is a small library for creating modal windows.
 I used one dependency - [dompurify](https://github.com/cure53/DOMPurify) in my script, to sanitize html in `innerHTML` method.
+By now you can <a download href='dist/Modal.min.js'>download</a> a source script file.

 ## Use
 You can initialize `Modal` in two ways: